LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
 Conscious union with being constitutes true fulfillment.

-God is the divine ground.
-Everlasting union with Him is our true purpose.
+God is the divine ground of existence.
+Our true purpose is to attain everlasting union with Him.